- Articles on Barney Oldfield

 - Mark Dill's Articles

-Fisher's First Hand Account of 1909 Balloon Race
+Fisher's Firsthand Account - 1909 Balloon Race

 Article Categories